patarleth/langchain-chat-demo/README.md

 [langchain-demo](langchain-demo.md)

-	- explains a simple python script using langchain and langgraph to generate a prompt and then print it out.
+	- langchain used to generate a prompt and print.

 <hr />

 [pgai-rag-demo](pgai-rag-demo.md)

-	- explains how to use langchain with pgai rag to generate a prompt and then print it out.
+	- pgai/pgvector rag using postgresql to generate a prompt and print.